-Peroneus’ tendons longs and peroneus braves run to the foot from the muscles at the lateral calf.
-The muscles are involved in providing support to the ankle to prevent rolling of the joint.
+Peroneus’ tendons longus and peroneus brevis run to the foot from the lateral calf muscle.
+The calf muscles are involved in providing support to the ankle and stabilizing the foot to prevent rolling of the joint.
 Peroneal Tendonitis is usually the result of overuse of the muscles or of inversion sprains.
 These extend the perineal tendons.
 It is caused by excessive pronation of the foot.
 It means that the perineal muscles work much harder to stabilize the foot when it is pronated.

-Leaping and running involve contraction of the muscles and may result in inflammation of the tendons.
-Runners who run on surfaces that are uneven or have excessive pronation often develop tendinitis.
+Jumping and running involve a lot of contraction of the perineal muscles and may result in inflammation of the tendons.
+Runners who tend to run on uneven surfaces or have excessive pronation often develop this tendinitis.

 Cause of injury

 Over-pronation of the foot during jumping or running.
 Because of an ankle injury, leads to an incorrect path of travel for the tendons.

 Peroneal tendonitis signs and symptoms

 Tenderness and pain along the tendons.
 At the beginning of the activity, the pain is severe and reduces as the activity continues.
 Pain Increases over time.

 Complications if left unattended